Emam96/data-structures-and-algorithms-401/graph/README.md

 ***getNodes()***

-  o(1) because we are using a hashset to get items.
 - Returns all the nodes in the graph as a collection (set, list, or similar)

 ***getNeighbors()***

-o(1) because we are using a hashset to get items.

 - Returns a collection of nodes connected to the given node
 - Takes in a given node